bh-premnath-git/global-transfer-ui/README.md

 - **Server State**: TanStack Query for efficient data fetching, caching, and synchronization
 - **UI Components**: shadcn/ui component library with Tailwind CSS styling
 - **Authentication UX**: Modal-based sign-in and sign-up dialog that can be triggered from anywhere in the app
-- **API Integration**: REST and GraphQL clients with MSW for development mocking
+- **API Integration**: REST and GraphQL clients for real API communication
 - **Theme Support**: Dark/light mode with next-themes
 - **Development Tools**: ESLint, TypeScript, hot module reloading